degzcs/rails-angular-lineman-example/README.md

 - ruby 2.3.0
 - nodejs 5.7.1
 - [linemanjs] (http://linemanjs.com)
-- phantomjs 2.0
+- phantomjs 1.9.8
 - image-magic 6.9.0
 - Ghostscript

 NOTE: We used to use rbenv, nodenv and phantomenv to install dependencies.

+## Phantonjs 1.9.8

+we use version phantonjs 1.9.8 because from version 2.0.0 onwards not support upload files with capybara test.

 ## Development